UntitledsTakenNOOOO/dehacked-attack/README.md

 	* Change: Health increased from 2500 -> 3600 and added +NORADIUSDMG to fit the Cyberdemon slot.
 Inherits from the Cyberdemon to prevent infighting.
 * Leviathan (Struggle: Antaresian Legacy): A fast-moving monster who attacks with an entire mancubus volley simutaneously.
 Spawns with cyberdemons.
 	* Change: Reduced health from 10000 down to 4000.
-* Phase I Gridlock Cardinal (Gridlock 64): A darker, flying variant of the cyberdemon that cycles between different monster attacks.
+* Gridlock Cardinal (Gridlock 64): A darker, flying variant of the cyberdemon that cycles between different monster attacks.
 If flinched, it retaliates with a rocket.
 	* Change: Reduced health from 8000 down to 4000.
 * Hell Smith (Survive in Hell): This guy unleashes a powerful wave of 12 fireballs at once as his attack, and has a LOT of health.
 He spawns in the cyberdemon slot.
 	* Change: Health reduced from 20000 to 8000, because he isn't the final boss of the game anymore.